ArjunJadeja/arjunjadeja.github.io/_posts/2024-08-03-data-serialization-and-deserialization.md

 println(userFromJson)  // Output: User(name=Jim, age=21)
 ```

-Can we ignore any field during serialization?
+### Can we ignore any field during Serialization?

 Yes, we can ignore fields during serialization with most libraries, whether we are using Java-based libraries or Kotlin-specific libraries.

-We have to mark the field to be ignored as transient, it will not be serialized by the standard Kotlin serialization library.
+We have to mark the field as transient and it will not be serialized by the standard Kotlin serialization library.

-Annotate the field with @Transient in the class:
+Annotate the field with `@Transient` in the class:

 ```kotlin
 import kotlinx.serialization.Serializable